PD Dr. Mihai Varga

 Mihai Varga is a senior research fellow in sociology at the Eastern Europe Institute, Freie Universität Berlin.
-He was a Max Weber Fellow in 2011-2012 and holds a PhD from the University of Amsterdam (2011).
-His research focuses on market reforms and their political-economic consequences.
-He has published on World Bank-inspired reforms, trade unions responses to worker protests and austerity, and on the rise of right-wing forces preceding or following the financial crisis of 2007–8.
+He was a Max Weber Fellow in 2011-2012 and holds a PhD from the University of Amsterdam (2011) and a post-doctoral degree (Habilitation, 2021) from the FU Berlin.
+His research focuses on economic crises and their political and socio-economic consequences.
+He has published on poverty and World Bank-inspired anti-poverty reforms, trade unions responses to worker protests and austerity, and on the rise of right-wing forces preceding or following the financial crisis of 2007–8.

 Please click below for an overview of all my publications:

 (2020, mit Aron Buzogany).
 The foreign policy of populists in power: Contesting liberalism in Poland and Hungary, forthcoming in Geopolitics, https://doi.org/10.1080/14650045.2020.1734564

 (2019, mit Katharina Bluhm).
 Conservative Developmental Statism in East Central Europe and Russia.
 New Political Economy, DOI: 10.1080/13563467.2019.1639146